Director, Houghton Buffalo East—King Urban Life Center

 From 2014-2018, Cook served as the Senior Pastor of the historic St. Mark Congregational Church, United Church of Christ of Boston, MA.
 Founded in 1895, St. Mark is the city’s oldest black Congregational Church.

-In May 2016, Cook graduated with a Master of Divinity degree (magna cum laude) from Boston University (BU) School of Theology, where he was awarded a full scholarship as a Dean’s Fellow and Mary McLeod Bethune Scholar.
-At the time of his graduation, he was inducted into BU School of Theology’s Student Leadership Society, an honors guild formed to recognize theology students who have demonstrated excellence in scholarship, leadership, and commitment to BU’s legacy of prophetic social engagement.
-Additionally, Cook was the recipient of BU’s Charles Kenosian Memorial Endowed Scholarship and the Ralph K. and June E. Shunk Prize.
+In May 2016, Cook graduated with a Master of Divinity degree from Boston University (BU) School of Theology, where he was awarded a full scholarship as a Dean’s Fellow and Mary McLeod Bethune Scholar.
+Cook was the recipient of BU’s Charles Kenosian Memorial Endowed Scholarship and the Ralph K. and June E. Shunk Prize.

 In 2017, Cook was appointed Assistant Director of Thurman Networks at BU’s Howard Thurman Center for Common Ground – a student center committed to promoting Thurman’s principles of the “search for common ground” and the “unity of all people.”

-Most recently, Cook was appointed the Director of the Houghton College Bethel program in Buffalo, NY – an Associate of Arts degree program providing underserved students a low-cost, high-quality college education that promotes the intellectual, moral and spiritual development of a cadre of emerging leaders who are academically excellent and spiritually rooted, locally connected and globally minded, socially aware and courageously creative.
-In addition to serving as the proud Senior Pastor of Buffalo’s historic Macedonia Baptist Church, he is also a Ph.D. student in Religion and Social Ethics at Drew University.
-Cook is unfathomably privileged to be the husband of Mrs. Sirgourney Cook, a gifted opera singer and educator.
-They reside in Buffalo, NY.
+Cook returned to Houghton College in July 2018 to serve as director of Houghton College Buffalo—East Side.
+Associate of Arts degree program providing underserved students access to debt-free, high-quality college education that promotes the intellectual, moral and spiritual development of a cadre of emerging leaders who are academically excellent, spiritually rooted, locally connected, globally minded, socially aware, courageously creative.
+Cook is also a Ph.D. student in Religion, Social Ethics, and African-American Studies at Drew University.